Multisample DNA + Protein#

 # Specify the h5 file to be used in this analysis: h5path = '/path/to/h5/file/test.h5'

-# If working with Windows, you may need to add an 'r' before the path: h5path = r'/path/to/h5/file/test.h5'
+# If working with Windows, an 'r' may need to be added before the path: h5path = r'/path/to/h5/file/test.h5'

 h5path = '/Users/botero/Desktop/Sample Data/pbmc.multisample.h5'